sm86/libra/specifications/README.md

     * **Backwards-compatible specification changes**.
 Although the version of the specification S will increase, since the previous active version V of the specification will continue to operate correctly, the Diem Association will publicly announce a deadline for the LPN validators to adopt version V+1\.
 This will provide clients an opportunity to know when V+1 will be supported and start leveraging V+1\.
 After this deadline passes, all the LPN validators will actively support the upgraded specification version V+1 and implicitly version V since version V+1 is backwards-compatible.
 In most cases, backwards-compatible changes will have overlapping functionality (i.e. 2 APIs for syncing transaction history, the newer one containing mores features than the previous one) and a future upgrade of the specification (e.g. V+2) may remove the duplicate functionality from V+1, making V+2 a backwards-incompatible change for V+1\.
 Some examples of these types of changes include DiemNet specification changes or adding new APIs for state synchronization.
 In summary, LPN validators upgrade to the V+1 specification by a deadline set by the Diem Association while LPN clients can optionally upgrade to the V+1 specification.

 4. **Finalize upgrade**.
-After the upgrade is running in production, all productionized LIPs move from "Accepted" to "Final".
+After the upgrade is running in production, all productionized DIPs move from "Accepted" to "Final".
 Additionally, the specifications listed in production are updated.

 ## Current specifications